DreadedKane/The-Long-Winter/docs/chapter-1-tdd.md

 ## 7. Perception/AI — Raiders

 - Dooryard scouts (Section 5): simple two-state perception (unaware → engaged), since their narrative function is a tutorial fight, not a stealth challenge.
 - Track pursuit band (Section 7): a small pathfinding group with **persistent, player-visible position** as described in Section 5 above.
-Their behavior tree prioritizes closing distance on open ground and slowing at the chokepoint terrain tag, which is what creates the "make it to the tree line" tension without any smoke-and-mirrors distance faking.
+Their behaviour tree prioritises closing distance on open ground and slowing at the chokepoint terrain tag, which is what creates the "make it to the tree line" tension without any smoke-and-mirrors distance faking.
 - All raider combat animations are driven off the **shared skeleton** described in the GDD's photogrammetry section (Section 10 below) — meaning a scanned paint variant is a material/texture swap only, never a new skeletal rig, which is the actual technical mechanism behind "cheap visual variety across a warband."

 ---